centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/upgrade-from-19-10.md

 > yum install -y centos-release-scl-rh
 > ```

+> If you are using a Business edition, install the correct Business repository too.
+You can find it on the [support portal](https://support.centreon.com/s/repositories).

 ### Upgrade PHP

-Centreon 21.10 uses PHP in version 8.0.
+Centreon 22.04 uses PHP in version 8.0.

 First, you need to install the **remi** repository:
 ```shell